 Speeding Up the Process

-From a consumer’s point of view, getting a lemon law buyback can oftentimes seem like an uphill battle; a steep uphill battle.
+From a consumer’s point of view, getting a lemon law buyback program can oftentimes seem like an uphill battle; a steep uphill battle.
 The California state auto buyback program can also be extremely confusing to anyone who is not well versed in lemon law.

 Keep in mind, auto manufacturers in California have access to the best legal defense in the state.
 It’s relatively common that the manufacturer will unnecessarily delay the buyback process.
 As a lemon law lawyer in San Diego, we see this type of trickery all the time.

 If you believe your vehicle is a lemon, you need to seek out a lemon law attorney right away to speed up the process.
 More importantly, you need an attorney who values consumer justice and fast buybacks more than anything else.
 Remember, if your car is officially ruled a lemon, the manufacturer is responsible for ALL legal fees.

 At Cline APC, our San Diego lemon law group has been dealing with the auto industry for years and knows exactly what it takes to get a buyback processed as quickly as possible.
 Being as how a lemon vehicle is characterized as a defective product, of which is not caused by driver abuse, we firmly stand behind the ideology that the consumer should never be charged any out-of-pocket costs or retainer fees to file a lemon law case.
 Get started with a free consultation today!